sniffie-helsinki/sniffie-docs/SniffieV1Enterprise/sqs/examples/with-authentication/typescript/README.md

-# Sniffie SQS Poller - PHP
+# Sniffie SQS Poller - NodeJS

 ## Prerequisite
 Fill in the variables to poll.php: